 Don’t wait until your dog has something terrible like a cancer diagnosis before you switch him to a healthier diet.
 Switch his diet now in order to potentially prevent future diseases.

 3. Dog food companies do not necessarily care about the health of your dog.

 Dog food companies want to make money.
 That’s why most dry dog food is made with cheap ingredients like corn, rice by-products and animal by-products.

 You can’t trust a bag of kibble to provide your dog with the nutrition he needs just like you can’t trust a TV dinner to give you the nutrients you need.
 It’s fine every now and then, but a lifetime of eating this way creates serious problems.

 4. When you make homemade raw dog food, you know exactly what she is eating.

-If you suspect your dog might be allergic to certain dog food ingredients like grain or corn or certain proteins, making your dog’s food yourself is a good way to eliminate the source of the allergies, according to Dr. Amy Anderson of West Fargo (N.D.)
+If you suspect your dog might be allergic to certain dog food ingredients like grain or corn or certain proteins, making raw food yourself is a good way to eliminate the source of the allergies, according to Dr. Amy Anderson of West Fargo (N.D.)
 Animal Hospital.
-Amy just so happens to be Ace’s vet
+Amy just so happened to be my dog’s vet 🙂

 5. A natural raw diet makes it easy to add more variety to your dog’s food.

 If I ate the same food for every meal, I would start to become deficient in certain vitamins or minerals.
 However, when I look at my food overall, I am eating the nutrients my body needs throughout each day or week.
 This is why you want to mix up your dog’s food.